Step 3: Investigate Options

 In some cases, an option may seem like a great solution, but is not feasible if your group has no way to implement it or if the costs to implement it far exceed your budget.
 And some options may have unintended consequences.

-» Assess each of your options and categorize them as feasible (green), potentially feasible (yellow), or not feasible (red) on the Options tab of your spreadsheet.
+Take a step: Assess each of your options and categorize them as feasible, potentially feasible, or not feasible.

 Consider what you’ve learned and reassess where you’re going.

 With a sense of the risk to various assets and a table of favored solutions in hand, ask yourselves if the planned scope of your project is still appropriate.
 Hold an open conversation to take stock of your current effort.